 Why not visit Brighton during the shoulder months of September to October and March to May, prices are still at the lowest, yet weather conditions will be improving.

 Of course, travelling during the summer months of June to August will be the best for weather, but prices will be the most expensive.
 If you are travelling on a budget, then you’ll want to avoid travelling during the summer.

 We would also recommend were possible, to travel outside of the school holidays.
 Prices skyrocket during School holidays.
 Travel when children are in school and you could pick up a very good offer.

 The currency used in Brighton; England is the £(GBP).

-Overseas travelers will need to convert their currency into the £s.
+Overseas travellers will need to convert their currency into the £s.
 We would recommend taking enough cash with you for your holiday and a little bit extra for emergencies.
 You can also use debit or credit cards, but always check with your bank prior to travel.
-There could be a fee for non-Stirling transactions (it might be labeled differently in your home country).
+There could be a fee for non-Stirling transactions (it might be labelled differently in your home country).

 In our experience, we were able to visit Brighton on a day trip for as little as £50.00.
 This included transport, food and sightseeing.
 Now that is a bargain.
 You will see how you could visit Brighton for as little as £50.00 later.

 Sightseeing can be a real budget killer, especially if you have to pay to enter the attraction.